aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### getRowHeight() {#getRowHeight--}

 <b>@deprecated.</b> Please use the 'rowHeight' property instead.
-Returns or sets the height, in points, of each row in the specified slicer.
+Returns or sets the height of each row in the specified slicer in unit of points.

 ```javascript
 getRowHeight() : number;